Puerto Rico braces for Tropical Storm Irene

-SAN JUAN, Puerto Rico Tropical Storm Irene barreled across the Caribbean toward Puerto Rico on Sunday on a course that could take it to Florida.
+SAN JUAN, Puerto Rico Tropical Storm Irene took aim at Puerto Rico on Sunday as it barrelled west on a track through the Caribbean that looked set to threaten Florida.

-Irene, the ninth named storm of the 2011 Atlantic hurricane season, was expected to pass over Puerto Rico overnight and could strengthen into a hurricane as it approached the Dominican Republic on Monday, forecasters at the U.S. National Hurricane Center said.
+Irene, the ninth named storm of the 2011 Atlantic hurricane season, was expected to pass near or over Puerto Rico overnight and strengthen into a hurricane by Monday as it approached the Dominican Republic.

-At 5 p.m.
-(2100 GMT), Irene had top winds of 50 miles per hour and was near the U.S. Virgin Island of St. Croix, about 120 miles east-southeast of San Juan, Puerto Rico.
-Irene was a large storm and moving west-northwest.
+At 2 p.m.
+EDT, Irene had top winds of 50 miles per hour (85 kph) and was about 300 km east-southeast of Ponce, Puerto Rico.
+It was near the U.S. Virgin Islands and moving into the northeastern Caribbean, the U.S.-based National Hurricane Centre said.

-"Strengthening is forecast and Irene is expected to be near hurricane intensity on Monday.
-Weakening is likely later on Monday as the center moves near or over the Dominican Republic," the Hurricane Center forecasters said.

 The storm pelted the Leeward Islands with heavy rain and squalls as it crossed from the Atlantic Ocean into the northeastern Caribbean Sea on Sunday.

 Hurricane watches and warnings were in effect in the U.S. Virgin Islands, Puerto Rico and the Dominican Republic.
-Tropical storm warnings were in effect for the Virgin Islands, Haiti, the Turks and Caicos islands and the southeastern Bahamas.
+Tropical storm warnings were in effect for the Virgin Islands and Haiti.

 Puerto Rico lifted a ban on Sunday morning shopping, allowing stores to open so residents could stock up on canned food, bottled water and other necessities.
 Prices were frozen and alcohol sales were halted until after the storm passes.